HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 When Magic Kingdom opened in 1971, many of Disneyland’s most classic rides had been brought to Florida, even in modified form.
 But not Pirates.
 That’s because one of the Imagineers behind the Pirates – Marc Davis – had drawn up plans for a one-of-a-kind Frontierland-set counterpart custom made for Magic Kingdom: the Possibilityland: Western River Expedition.
 But as the story goes, guest demand was so high for “the Pirate ride” that plans for the Western River Expedition were scrapped and a version of Pirates was fast-tracked for Florida on a shortened timeline and budget.

 It’s no secret that Magic Kingdom’s version of Pirates was a relative quick fix solution for the park.
-It omits Disneyland’s more contemplative, atmospheric scenes (like Lafitte’s Landing and the Blue Bayou), drastically shortens others (like the Caverns and the Burning Fortress), has just one drop, and then unloads guests at Basement Level rather than carrying them back up to Ground Level.
+It omits Disneyland’s more contemplative, atmospheric scenes (like Lafitte’s Landing and the Blue Bayou) and drastically shortens others (like the Caverns and the Burning Fortress); it has just one drop, and then unloads guests at Basement Level rather than carrying them back up to Ground Level.
 Trace both Disneyland and Magic Kingdom’s layouts and you’ll be shocked how quickly Magic Kingdom’s cuts to the Battle at Sea!

 Even so, the Florida version of the ride did its job.
 Magic Kingdom’s Pirates hits all the postcard-worthy highlights of the Disneyland original, but in about half the runtime.
 It’s still a good ride.
 It’s just not a “magnum opus” level attraction.